Motivic Homotopy Groups of Spheres and Free Summands of Stably Free Modules: Introduction

+In Section \ref{sec:completions}, we discuss the Ext-completion $\Ext(\Q/\Z, A)$ of an abelian group $A$.
+This may be viewed as a completion at all primes.
+We also handle the variant where only a subset of the prime numbers is considered.
+We make no claims to originality about this section, but we need it as a reference for our arguments concerning the homotopy groups of $p$-completed motivic spectra.

+Section \ref{sec:sphere-spectrum-over} is devoted to applying these technical results to the sphere spectrum, proving Theorem \ref{th:surjForSphere} and collecting some of its immediate consequences, which include Corollary \ref{cor:isoForSphereRealization}, which tells us that complex realization induces an isomorphism of homotopy groups in a range of bidegrees.
+Subsection \ref{sec:furth-remarks-homot}, which contains no new results, is an incomplete guide to the groups $\pi_{s,w}(\one)$ over an algebraically closed field of characteristic $0$, included in the hope that the reader may find it useful.

+Having proved that the motivic and classical stable homotopy groups of spheres agree in some bidegrees, in Section \ref{sec:unst-homot-groups} we exploit the $\PP^1$-Freudenthal theorem of \cite{Asok2024} and an induction argument to prove that complex realization induces isomorphisms on unstable homotopy groups of motivic spheres and of Stiefel varieties in certain ranges.
+In Figure \ref{fig:chart}, we give a visual presentation of some of what we know about the unstable homotopy groups of the spheres.

+In Section \ref{sec:appl-sect-stief}, we combine what we have proved so far with \cite{Gant2025} to deduce that right inverses for projection maps $V_r(\A_{\bar \Q}^n) \to V_1(\A_{\bar \Q}^n)$ exist if and only if right inverses exist for the corresponding projections $W_r(\C^n) \to W_1(\C^n)$, thereby establishing our last main theorem, Theorem \ref{th:completeSplittingResult}.

-Some of our later results, notably Proposition \ref{prop:comparisonOfUH} and Theorem \ref{th:surjectivityStiefel}, are concerned with maps that are isomorphisms modulo uniquely divisible subgroups of the source.
-We devote some attention to the homological algebra of such morphisms in Appendix \ref{sec:homol-algebra-modulo}.
+In our later results, notably in Proposition \ref{prop:comparisonOfUH} and Theorem \ref{th:surjectivityStiefel}, we are concerned with maps that are isomorphisms modulo uniquely divisible subgroups of the source.
+We consider the homological algebra of such morphisms in Appendix \ref{sec:homol-algebra-modulo}.